galelab/scPathoQuant/README.md

 * -p = number of processors (defualt = 1)
 * -p2genome = path/to/pathogenreferencegenome/ - in this folder should be at most 2 files 1) the fasta file with the pathogen reference genome sequence and 2) pathogen gtf file (not mandatory this can just run with fasta file with the pathogen genome).
 Note: In the fasta file the header will be used to quantify the number of pathogen total reads, it is recommended that if the fasta header is a complicated name it be simplified (i.e. > HIV_virus).
 The Sars-CoV-2 reference genome and gtf file can be found [here](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009858895.2/)
 * -align = alignment tool bbmap (default) or bowtie2
-* -overwrite = will overwrite the files directly in the 10x filtered_feature_bc_matrix folder.
-If not specified a copy of this folder will be made and then information about pathogen count information will be added to the files in this copied folder
 * --bbmap_params = parameters specific to the bbmap alignment tool
 * --bowtie2_params = parameters specific to the bowtie2 alignment tool
 * --tmp_removal = if specified will remove the temporary directory (_tmp/) of files used by scpathoquant (these files can be large so if space is an issue these should be deleted)